jovibor/HexCtrl/README.md

 void Destroy();
 ```
 Destroys the control.
-You only invoke this method if you use a raw `IHexCtrl` pointer obtained by the call to `CreateRawHexCtrl` function.
-Otherwise don't use it.
+You only invoke this method if you use a raw `IHexCtrl` pointer, otherwise don't use it.

 > [!IMPORTANT]
-You usually don't need to call this method unless you use the **HexCtrl** through a raw pointer obtained by the [`CreateRawHexCtrl`](#createrawhexctrl) factory function.
-If you use **HexCtrl** in the standard way, through the `IHexCtrlPtr` pointer obtained by the `CreateHexCtrl` function, this method will be called automatically.
+You usually don't need to call this method unless you use the **HexCtrl** through a raw pointer.
+If you use **HexCtrl** in the standard way, through the `IHexCtrlPtr` pointer obtained by the [`CreateHexCtrl`](#createhexctrl) function, this method will be called automatically.

 ### [](#)ExecuteCmd
 ```cpp